Least Squares Approximation for a Distributed System

 To demonstrate our method, we set up a Spark-on-YARN cluster on the Alibaba cloud server (\url{https://www.alibabacloud.com/products/emapreduce}).
 This is a standard industrial-level architecture setup for a distributed system.

 The system consists of one master node and two worker nodes.
-Each node contains 64 virtual cores, 64 GB of RAM and two 80 GB SSD local hard drives.
+Each node contains 32 virtual cores, 128 GB of RAM and two 80 GB SSD local hard drives.
 The dataset is stored on the Hadoop data file system (HDFS).
 We use such hardware specification to prevent the failure of Spark's default algorithm due to the well-known out-of-memory issue for comparison purposes.
 It is worth mentioning that our DLSA algorithm works well on workers with less than 64GB RAM.

-Because the RAM is larger than the raw data size, one may wonder whether the logistic regression task can be run on a single node.
+Because the system's RAM is larger than the raw data size, one may wonder whether the logistic regression task can be run on a single node.
 Unfortunately, this is infeasible in practice.
 This is because much more memory (typically $>128$ GB with a double-precision floating-point format) is needed for operating on matrices of such a huge size.
-Even for the installed Spark system, a task of this magnitude cannot be directly performed using an existing algorithm library (e.g., Spark ML) unless each worker node is equipped with at least 128G RAM.
+Even for the Spark system, a task of this magnitude cannot be directly performed using an existing algorithm library (e.g., Spark ML) unless each worker node is equipped with at least 128G RAM.
 This is because Spark is a very memory-intensive system.
-For example, to compute a single distributed matrix with a size of approximately 1 GB in memory, one might need each worker to have 2 GB of memory in practice.
+For example, to compute a single distributed matrix with a size of approximately 1 GB in memory, one might need each worker to have 2-5 GB of memory in practice.
 This overhead memory consumption grows significantly as the size of the data matrix increases.
 For discussions, see the Spark documentation at \url{https://spark.apache.org/docs/latest/tuning.html#memory-tuning} and \citet{chen2016xgboost}.